In 2015, energy icon Elon Musk shared his latest creation with the world: the Tesla Powerwall.

 When shopping around, always pick an installer that

 - Provides a comprehensive service warranty.

 Unfortunately, there are many companies who are taking advantage of buyers.
 So it is important to check reviews of other customers and check with Tesla yourself to make sure the company is indeed certified.
-(SunSource is one of the few installers that can claim all three of three traits.)
+(SunSource is one of the few installers that can claim all three of these traits.)

 Remember that these fees do not take into account financial incentives.
 If you chose to install the Powerwall as part of a solar system, you can claim the installation costs when you process your federal solar tax credit.

-How long will my Tesla Powerwall last?
+How long will a Tesla Powerwall last?